canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-setup.md

 kubectl create namespace spark
 ```

-We will now create a Kubernetes service account that will be used to run the Spark workloads.
-The creation of the service account can be done using the `spark-client` snap, which will create necessary roles, rolebindings and configurations along with the service account.
+We will now create a Kubernetes service account that will be used to run the Spark jobs.
+The creation of the service account can be done using the `spark-client` snap, which will create necessary roles, rolebindings and other necessary configurations along with the creation of service account.

 ```bash
 spark-client.service-account-registry create \